Skip to main content

 Nobl9 users can stay on top of their SLOs by configuring no data notifications to detect and alert on missing data anomalies.
 These notifications ensure that gaps in monitoring data or reporting do not go unnoticed, thereby enhancing the reliability of your systems.

-With this SLO monitoring feature, you can set up anomaly detection for your SLOs to receive notifications if your SLO fails to report data.
+With this SLO monitoring feature, you can customize anomaly detection settings for your SLOs to define how and when to receive notifications if your SLO fails to report data.

-Anomaly alerts are sent after 15 minutes of no data using an available alert method.
-A notification includes the information about the anomaly and link to the affected SLO details.
+Once a no data anomaly is detected, Nobl9 creates an SLO annotation and sends a notification using a supported alert method.
+The details include the information about the anomaly and a link to the affected SLO details.

 Scope of support

-No data anomaly alerting supports the following alert methods:
+No data anomaly notifications can be sent using the following alert methods:

-Before configuring anomaly alerts for your SLO, make sure you have the following:
+Before configuring anomaly notifications for your SLO, ensure the following:

 • At least one of the supported alert methods is configured